simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * The defaultSource for the SourceIPSelector can now be set to `null`.
 If none of the zones are matched, a NotFound exception will be thrown.
 * It is now possible to set a default AuthnContext in the RequestedAuthnContextSelector.
+* Fixed a bug in MDQ metadata expiration
+* Resolved a possible object injection vulnerability in MDQ metadata cache

 ## Version 2.0.3